The Ultimate Gitleaks Guide

 # Full repository scan

-if ! gitleaks detect --verbose; then
+if ! gitleaks git --verbose; then

 echo "❌ PUSH BLOCKED: Secrets found in repository history!"